milosKomiRajkovic94/typescript-task-mate-app/README.md

 3. Run for local development `npm run dev`

-## Link to graphql is on http://localhost:3001/graphql
+## Link to graphql is on http://localhost:3001/graphql once you run the api project and for local react development is on http://localhost:3000 .